HappypsychoX/Stationeers-Scripts/Control Room/CR-Batteries and Weather/README.md

-# Control Room - Power and Weather
+# Control Room - Batteries and Weather

 ## Overview
 A multifunction script to be used in a control room.
 Handles the following tasks: